stratosphereips/evpn/README.md

 **general**

-    interval: time interval (in seconds) of the service's main loop. expiration_days**: amount of days an account expires after its creation.
+    interval: time interval (in seconds) of the service's main loop.
+    expiration_days: amount of days an account expires after its creation.

 **path**

     client-configs: path where account configuration files (.ovpn) will be stored.
     client-ips: path where configuration files for account's static IP address will be stored.
     openvpn-ca: path for openvpn-ca scripts.
     pcaps: path where the pcaps for each account will be stored.

 **tcpdump**

     bin: path for tcpdump binary.
     args: tcpdump arguments (other than -i, -w, and host).
     interface: interface on which *tcpdump* will be listening (e.g. tun0).

 **network**

     range: range of IPs used by OpenVPN (e.g. 10.8.0.0).
     mask: network mask used by OpenVPN (e.g. 255.255.255.0).
     server_ip: internal IP address used by OpenVPN server (e.g. 10.8.0.1).